qodesmith/create-new-app/README.md

 #### Development Server

 This is an obvious one.
 You're developing, right?
 Well, you're in luck.
 Webpack is running a development server that defaults to port 3000.
-Make changes to your JS or SCSS files and let the Webpack handle those changes.
+Make changes to your JS or SCSS files and let the Webpack refresh that screen.

 #### Babel